ZIYU-DEEP/2021-Bias-Project-Meeting-Notes/0115 Bias Meeting.md

 ### 3.1.
 ICML Papers
 [ICML-Paper-List-of-Anomaly-Detection](https://github.com/ZIYU-DEEP/ICML-Paper-List-of-Anomaly-Detection)
 Usually a problem, then a model to solve the problem.
 Only one paper is purely theoretical – [Open Category Detection with PAC Guarantee](https://arxiv.org/pdf/1808.00529.pdf).
-It may worth to re-phrase the paper like a follow-up of this one, given that we do not have a model.
+It may worth to re-phrase the paper like a follow-up of this one, given that we do not have a model; but we must ensure we provide enough new information in addition to this one.

 ### 3.2.
 IJCAI Papers
 [IJCAI-Paper-List-of-Anomaly-Detection](https://github.com/ZIYU-DEEP/IJCAI-Paper-List-of-Anomaly-Detection)